synthetic-methods/xtal/README.md

 # About

-XTAL is a range-based header-only template-combinator library for musical Digital Signal Processing (DSP).
+XTAL is a cross-platform header-only zipper/combinator library for musical Digital Signal Processing (DSP).
 It provides an extensible and performant framework for rapid prototyping and development, aimed at building real-time instruments and effects for both hardware and software.